kstolen0/kstolen0.github.io/_posts/2023-05-21-api-protocols.md

 Given a client has a representation of a resource, it should have enough information to be able to modify or delete the resource on the server. e.g. Getting a book (or books) may include the book id which can be used to call DELETE on that book.
 Where appropriate, responses should include links so the client can discover other resources easily, following HATEOAS practices.

-# HATEOAS
+## HATEOAS
 Hypermedia as the Engine of Application State is the practice of including links to related URIs in api responses so that the client needs minimal knowledge of a web service.
 This practice decouples the client from needing to hardcode all a web server's URIs thus making the server easier to change.

-Below is an example api using REST as its messaging protocol.
-This services exposes book resources.
+[See here](https://codesandbox.io/p/sandbox/2023-05-27-rest-api-example-m2btd0) for the same example api using REST as its messaging protocol.

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);border-radius:2px;" width="800" height="450" src="https://codesandbox.io/p/sandbox/flamboyant-shannon-m2btd0?embed=1" allowfullscreen></iframe>

-## GraphQL
+# GraphQL

 ![graph ql](/assets/2023-05-21-api-protocols/graphql.PNG)